 7.30am Morning Prayer, 8am Holy Communion, 3.30pm Evening Prayer.

-Opening times for general visitors will be:
+Opening times for general visitors:

 Sunday 1pm-3pm, Monday to Friday 10am-4pm, and Saturday 10am-3pm.